danriedl/engular/adev/src/content/tools/libraries/angular-package-format.md

 ### AOT compiler

-The Ahead of Time Compiler for Angular.
+The Ahead of Time Compiler for Engular.

 ### Flattened type definitions